 The costs of program and management and general activities have been summarized on a functional basis in the statement of activities.
 The statement of functional expenses presents the natural classification detail of expenses by function.
-Accordingly, certain costs have been allocated among the programs and management and general activities benefited on a reasonable basis that is consistently applied.
+Accordingly, certain costs have been allocated among the programs, management and fundraising activities benefited on a reasonable basis that is consistently applied.
 The donated salaries and benefits expense is allocated based upon management's estimates on the basis of time and effort.